FabianoEger/tago-documentation/getstarted.rst

 Learn more about our powerful :ref:`API's <ref_api_api>`.
 And check out the :ref:`tutorials <ref_tutorial_intro>` and :ref:`SDKs <ref_sdk_sdk>` prepared for different boards and applications.

-Visit our Marketplace! [beta] You will find dashboards ready to be used in interesting applications.
+Visit our Marketplace!
+You will find dashboards ready to be used in interesting applications.